tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 # underwriting

 - The final stage of a deal is to underwrite it.
 This entails thoroughly screening the property, the team behind it, and the investors who will be financing it.
 It is important to avoid retrading a deal, which can severely damage your reputation.
 The underwriting process should make such occurrences unnecessary.

-- When buying a multi-unit property, buyers are expected to have done their research and know what they are getting themselves into.
-As a result, they will make their offers based on a hard deposit, which is non-refundable.
+- step by step underwriting
+  - gather up all the information you need to see if you can make this deal work.
+This includes:
+    - the ARV, the mortgage balance, the PITI, the rent rate, whether or not there is cashflow, ask yourself if the entry fee is a deal killer or not (outrageous down payment)
     - The underwriting process involves obtaining information about a property which is crucial for making an informed lending decision.
 The information provided in the underwriting stage is usually limited, so verify everything.
     - Obtain as much information about the property as possible before making an offer.
 This will help you with your underwriting and valuation, as well as assist with the purchase negotiations.
     - The location of a property is one of the most important factors when buying a house.
 It is important to look at the local economy, as well as the area's desirability, when making your decision.
     - The best way to get a feel for a neighborhood is by visiting it in person.
 You can gather intelligence on the area by speaking to local residents, checking out the crime rate, and taking note of any unusual activity.
+    - The income section of the rehabbing spreadsheet allows you to compare the property’s current and projected income.
+You can then use this data to determine if the property is worth rehabbing or not.
+    - The first step in calculating the ARV of a multifamily property is to determine the gross potential rent, which is the maximum amount of money the property can generate.
+The GPR is calculated by multiplying the average rent of all units in a property by the number of units.
+    - The Gross Rent Ratio, or GPR, is the most important number in the BRRRR approach and is calculated by dividing the gross rent by the total square footage.
+  - analyze the entry fees
+    - the entry fee is made up of 7 parts (cash to the seller, the arrears/late payment/liens, the cost of acquisition, the closing costs, the renovation costs). is there any wiggle rooms in the entry fee?
+  - consider your exit strategy
+    - can you wholesale the deal?
+    - is it better as buy and hold?
+    - should you look for a homestead buyer (meaning a non-investor who wants to live in the house)
+    - is wholesale still an option with paying more in a seller finance deal
+    - wraps
+    - lease options
+    - sub-tail (sub-to, then sell retail)
+    - SRRR (seller-finance, renovate, refinance, repeat)
+    - vacation rentals (airbnb, vrbo, etc...)
+    - group homes
+    - corporate rentals

+- When buying a multi-unit property, buyers are expected to have done their research and know what they are getting themselves into.
+As a result, they will make their offers based on a hard deposit, which is non-refundable.

 - The role of a property manager is to assist you in the underwriting process by providing you with market data and information about comparable properties, as well as helping you secure quotes from contractors and vendors.